2BitWizard/GB_Mini_Camera/README.md

 - A GBxCart flasher and FlashGBX software;
 - An overall skill in soldering SMD components.

-Anyway, I suppose that if you have a problem doing this mod, you should easily be able to get help from an online Game Boy community full of non-toxic, well-intentioned and skilled people.
-Good luck to you!

 ## What to fit it with

 The GB mini flashable camera in short version fits perfectly with the [Camera+ Mini shell](https://ko-fi.com/s/a4d7bd649a).
 With this shell, you can reuse the regular camera sensor ribbon.